Schick (razors)

-Schick is an American brand of personal care and safety razors which was founded in 1926 by Jacob Schick.
+Schick is an American brand of personal care products and safety razors which was founded in 1926 by Jacob Schick.
 It is currently owned by Edgewell Personal Care.

-Schick is second in sales to Gillette globally, however Schick is the top-selling brand of safety razors and blades in Japan.
-The Schick brand products are sold in North America, Australia, Asia and Russia.
-In Europe Edgewell sells the same items but they have the Wilkinson Sword brand.
+In the 2000s, Schick was second in sales to Gillette globally and was the top-selling brand of safety razors and blades in Japan.
+The Schick brand name is used in North America, Australia, Asia and Russia.
+In Europe, Edgewell sells the same items under the Wilkinson Sword brand name.